-Short term incentives
+(ii) Short term incentives

-Should the Group achieve pre-determined targets set by the Board, then short term incentives ('STI') are available for executives and employees.
+Should the Group achieve pre-determined targets set by the Nomination and Remuneration Committee, then short term incentives ('STI') are available for executives and employees.
 Cash incentives (bonuses) are payable following finalisation and announcement of the full year audited results.
-Discretionary STI's are recommended by management to the Nomination and Remuneration Committee notwithstanding target performance criteria set out.
 Using value creation targets ensures variable awards are only available when value has been created for shareholders and when profit is consistent with the business plan.
-The incentives are leveraged for performance above the threshold to provide an incentive for executive and employee outperformance.
+The incentives are leveraged for performance above the threshold to provide an incentive for executive and employee out-performance.
 Each executive has a target STI opportunity depending on the accountabilities of the role, impact on the organisation or business unit performance.
 The annual STI target payment is reviewed annually.

-The Board considers the appropriate targets and key performance indicators ('KPIs') to link the STI plan and the level of payout if targets are met.
+The Board considers the appropriate targets and KPIs to link the STI plan and the level of payout if targets are met.
 This includes setting any maximum payout under the STI plan, and minimum levels of performance to trigger payment of STI.

-For the year ended 30 June 2016, the KPIs linked to short term incentive plans were based on group and/or individual personal objectives, where appropriate to the executive's role and their impact on the consolidated entity's performance.
+For the year ended 30 June 2017, the KPIs linked to short term incentive plans were based on group and/or individual personal objectives, where appropriate to the executive's role and their impact on the consolidated entity's performance.
 The KPIs required performance in maximising sales and margins, reducing operating costs and achieving specific targets in relation to return on assets, as well as other key, strategic non-financial measures linked to drivers of performance in future reporting periods.
 The short term incentive payments are adjusted in line with the degree of achievement against the target performance levels.

-Long term incentives
+(iii) Long term incentives